-- Fixed maturities and short-term bonds at amortized cost; equities and other short-term investments at cost.
-Average invested assets at cost are based on the monthly amortized cost of the invested assets for each period. - Net investment income before and after income taxes increased primarily due to higher average invested assets.
-Average annual yield on investments before and after income taxes decreased primarily due to maturity and replacement of higher yielding investments purchased when market interest rates were higher with lower yielding investments, as a result of decreasing market interest rates.
+(1) Fixed maturities and short-term bonds at amortized cost; equities and other short-term investments at cost.
+Average invested assets at cost are based on the monthly amortized cost of the invested assets for each period.

+Net investment income before and after income taxes decreased primarily due to a lower average yield on investments, partially offset by higher average invested assets.
+Average annual yield on investments before and after income taxes decreased primarily due to the maturity and replacement of higher yielding investments purchased when market interest rates were higher with lower yielding investments, as a result of decreasing market interest rates.